 Dental

-The number of dental visits provided by community clinics has increased by 29% from 2012-2015.
+The number of dental visits provided by community clinics increased by 29% from 2012-2015.
+This increase occurred in all but one SPA.

 Source: OSHPD 2012 and 2015

-The number of full time dentists employed by Health Centers also increased dramatically.
+The number of full-time dentists employed by health centers also increased dramatically.

 Source: OSHPD 2012 and 2015